Qup42/loghead/docs/client_logs.md

 ## `metrics`

 The logs messages also contain some client metrics.
 This processor parses these metrics and exposes them in the prometheus format.
 The metrics are available at `/metrics`.

+## `forward`

+The logs are forwarded to another host.
+Tailscale only sends the logs to one location.
+This processor can be used to use `loghead` but still have the logs available in the Tailscale management interface.
+To forward the logs to Tailscale set the forward addr to `http://log.tailscale.io`.

 ## `hostinfo`